Continuous approximations for the fixation probability of the Moran processes on star graphs: Introduction

 The computation of the fixation probability in this framework is more involved though --- \cite{nowak1} identified the class of isothermal graphs, which are a subset of regular graphs for which the fixation probability can be calculated in a similar way to the complete graph.
 Due to this difficulty, \cite{nowak1} studied the fixation probability when there is only one mutant in a star graph (invasion probability), and found an approximation when the fitness is constant and the number of leaves is large. \cite{br2008} found the exact formula for the invasion probability in a star graph and its asymptotics revisiting the asymptotic results in \cite{nowak1}.
 The latter computation was amended in \cite{chalub2014asymptotic}.
 The exact formula for the fixation probability for any initial state was later given in \cite{monk2014martingales}.

+There are two versions of the Moran process on graphs, differing by the order in which birth and death events occur.
+In the Birth-Death (BD) process, an individual is first chosen with a probability proportional to its birth fitness to reproduce.
+Subsequently, an individual among its neighbors is chosen with a probability proportional to its death fitness (death propensity) to die, and then be replaced by the new offspring.
+On the other hand, in the Death-Birth (DB) process, an individual is first chosen with a probability proportional to its death fitness to die, then an individual among its neighbors is selected with a probability proportional to its birth fitness to reproduce, and its offspring replace the individual that died.
+For different updating mechanism versions, see \cite{hcbr}.

-In addition, comparing an evolutionary process on a graph (and its invasion probability) with the related process on the complete graph, \cite{nowak1} introduced the notion of accelerator or suppressor graphs, and proved that the star graphs with the BD update mechanism are accelerators of evolution, i.e. they amplify the rate of the natural selection.
-Nevertheless, later on, \cite{kkk,hindersin2015most} proved that the DB processes on the star graphs are evolutionary suppressors rather than accelerators.
+Population structure can introduce diverse phenomena in evolution.
+Comparing an evolutionary process on a given graph (and its invasion probabilities) with the corresponding process on the complete graph under a constant fitness function, \cite{nowak1} introduced the notions of accelerator and suppressor graphs.
+In this context, \citeauthor{nowak1} proved that the star graph with a BD update mechanism is an accelerator of evolution, meaning that it amplifies the effects of natural selection.
+On the other hand, \cite{kkk} and \cite{hindersin2015most} showed that DB processes on star graphs act as suppressors of evolution.
+Similarly, \cite{pattni2015evolutionary} studied several classes of graphs and updating rules that have the same probability of fixation as the standard Moran process in a complete graph, when fitness is constant.
+In particular, these processes have the same invasion probability for each $N$.

-The aim of this work is to provide continuous approximations for the fixation probability in star graphs, when the population is large --- this is much in the spirit of \cite{chalubsouza16}, but the techniques used here will be quite different.
-Instead of constant fitnesses as in \cite{kkk} or linear function as in evolutionary game theory, in this paper we consider much more general frequency-dependent fitness functions (one for birth and one for death) that can be any smooth functions under the weak-selection regime.
-It should be emphasized that although continuous approximations are provided, no infinite population limit is considered here.
+Existing literature predominantly focuses on models for which birth and death fitnesses are constant or linear functions, as in classical evolutionary game theory.
+However, in this paper, instead of constant fitness values as seen in \cite{kkk} and \cite{pattni2015evolutionary}, or linear functions, we consider much more general frequency-dependent fitness functions for both birth and death.
+These functions can be any smooth functions of the frequency of types.
+For a large population, our study provides continuous approximations for the fixation probability in star graphs with general birth and death fitnesses under the weak-selection regime.
+For the DB process, we prove that our continuous approximation for the fixation probability is of order $1/N$, where $N$ is the size of the population.
+It is worth noting that although continuous approximations are provided, we do not consider an infinite population limit here.
+In this vein, our approach is similar to the one in \cite{chalubsouza16}, however, our techniques diverge significantly.